Kinto/kinto/docs/reference/configuration.rst

 ACE are usually set on objects using the permission backend.

-It is also possible to configure some from the configuration.
+It is also possible to configure them from settings, and it will **bypass** the permission backend.

-To enable authenticated people to create buckets, you may add:
+For example, for a resource named "bucket", the following setting will enable authenticated people to create bucket records:

 .. code-block:: ini

-    cliquet.bucket_create_principals = "system.Authenticated"
+    cliquet.bucket_create_principals = system.Authenticated

+The format of these permission settings is ``<resource_name>_<permission>_principals = comma,separated,principals``.

 Application profiling